arindamc10/Python-Data-Analysis/README.md

 Predicted the best football playing XI for the Calendar 2019 from the FIFA 2019 player dataset using python data analysis.
+Here from kaggle,the dataset of the performances of all FIFA players was analysed and visualized.From this analysis,the Best Playing Xl for the formation 4-3-3 was found out.